-If you’re looking for an elegant, intricate & protective style steeped in cultural pride, Fulani braids might just become your new fave.
+If you’re looking for an elegant, intricate & protective hairstyle steeped in cultural pride, Fulani braids might just become your new fave.

 Fulani braids styles come in all shapes & sizes: from intricate, beaded braids to simple, classic patterns.
-No matter which vibes you’re going for, this guide will help you create stunning Fulani braids.
+No matter which vibes you’re going for, this guide will help you create a stunning Fulani braids style.

 What Are Fulani Braids?
 Exploring the History & Cultural Significance

 What are Fulani braids?
 They’re a protective style with deep West African roots—& they’re still turning heads (often on runways & red carpets).

 While no two Fulani braid hairstyles are the same, each one typically features three key elements:

 - Stitch feed in cornrow braids on the top & sides of the head